-In addition to simplifying the notation considerably by making points identifiable by their location in space, assuming a diffuse $\balpha$ also reduces the differences in various definitions of the conditional intensity $\lambda(x \mvert \xi)$ for the case $x \in \xi$ to an $\balpha \otimes \poisson_1$-null set.
+In addition to simplifying the notation considerably by making points identifiable by their location in space, assuming a diffuse $\bolds {\alpha}$ also reduces the differences in various definitions of the conditional intensity $\lambda(x \mvert\xi)$ for the case $x \in\xi$ to an $\bolds{\alpha}\otimes \Po_1$-null set.

-We show in the appendix that our results in Section~\ref{sec:dist} carry over to the non-diffuse case.
-Essentially this is seen by extending the state space $\mcx$ to $\mcx \times [0,1]$ and considering $\balpha \otimes \Leb \vert_{[0,1]}$ as a new (always diffuse) reference measure.
-This is based on an idea used in \citet{chenxia04}.
+We show in the \hyperref[app]{Appendix} that our results in Section~\ref{secdist} carry over to the nondiffuse case.
+Essentially this is seen by extending the state space $\mathcal{X}$ to $\mathcal{X}\times[0,1]$ and considering $\bolds{\alpha}\otimes\Leb\vert_{[0,1]}$ as a new (always diffuse) reference measure.
+This is based on an idea used in \citet {chenxia04}.